sf-wdi-34/idiomatic-ruby/README.md

 - Ruby has many built-in methods available to us.
 - **Don't sacrifice readability for shorter, cute or clever solutions.**

+## What didn't we cover yet?

+- Object-Oriented Programming Create classes to keep code DRY and to group methods and attributes.
+- Gems!
+In addition to looking for built-in methods, look for gems that can help solve your problem.

 ## Further Reading:
 <!-- Links to further exploration -->